cs456s24/cs456s24/lab08/lab06_description.md

 addresses is called the depth of the memory, while the number of bits stored per address is called the width of the memory.

+The assignment today is to create an asynchronous ROM containing the machine code of two different RISC-V programs.

 ## Submission
 Submit a pdf with the following:
 1) the verilog for your asynchronous ROM